DoTheEvo/Traefik-simplest-step-by-step/README.md

         exposedByDefault: false
     ```

   later on when traefik container is running, use command `docker logs traefik` and check if there is notice stating:
   `"Configuration loaded from file: /traefik.yml"`.
 Or run command `docker inspect -f '{{ .Mounts }}' traefik`
   to see active mounts on a running container.
   You don't want to be the moron who makes changes to traefik.yml
   and it does nothing because the file is not actually being used.

-- **create `.env`** file that contains variables (usernames, passwords, ip addreses, apikeys, domain names,..)
+- **create `.env`** file that will contain enviromental variables.</br>
+  Domain names, api keys, ip addresses, whatever is specific for me and different for you,
+  all of that ideally goes here.
-that will be available for docker-compose
+  These variables will be available for docker-compose when running
-as enviroment variables when running the `docker-compose up` command.</br>
+  the `docker-compose up` command.</br>
   This alows compose files to be moved from system to system more freely and changes are done to the .env file,
-so there's smaller possibility for a fuckup when forgeting to change some variable in a big compose file.
+  so there's a smaller possibility for a fuckup of forgeting to change domain name
+  in some host rule in a big ass compose file or some such.

     `.env`
     ```